Minater247/CCVim/README.md

 What's currently being worked on:
 - The few remaining commands in [this list of VIM commands](https://vim.rtorr.com)
-- Optimizing the way multi-line comments are recalculated

 Fun fact - this README was written in the program!